belangeo/pyo/documentation/source/tutorials/pyoobject1.rst

 Step 4 - The ctrl() method
 -----------------------------

-The ctrl() method of a PyoObject is used to pop-up a GUI to control the parameters of the object.
-The initialization of sliders is done with a list of SLMap objects where we can set the range of the slider, the type of scaling, the name of the attribute linked to the slider and the initial value.
-We will define a default "self._map_list" that will be used if the user doesn't provide one to the parameter "map_list".
+The `ctrl()` method of a `PyoObject` is used to pop-up a GUI to control the parameters of the object.
+The initialization of sliders is done with a list of `SLMap` objects where we can set the range of the slider, the type of scaling, the name of the attribute linked to the slider, and the initial value.
+We will define a default ``self._map_list`` that will be used if the user doesn't provide one to the parameter ``map_list``.
 If the object doesn't have any parameter to control with a GUI, this
 .. code-block:: python

     def ctrl(self, map_list=None, title=None, wxnoserver=False):